defunkt/gem-man/README.md

 Metalicious.

+## PAGE

+Name of the manual page to view.
+All installed gems are searched for a manual page named like this.

+Man pages are any files whose extension is a single digit [0-9], e.g. `ronn.1`.

 ## GEM

-`gem man` expects to be passed the name of an installed gem.
+If `--gem` is specified, `gem man` expects to be passed the name of an installed gem.
 If there are multiple man pages found for the gem, you will be asked which you'd like to view.
 If only a single man page is found it will be displayed.

-Man pages are any files whose extension is a single digit [0-9], e.g. `ronn.1`.

 ## SECTION